Aslyn Paige Ryan

 A Mother’s Story

-Later that afternoon life as we knew it ended.
-A devastating phone call told us our daughter was having trouble breathing and an ambulance had been called to take her to the hospital.
-My husband rushed to the sitter’s house and rode in the ambulance to the children’s ER, while I came from work at a nearby hospital.
+Later that afternoon, our world changed forever.
+We received a devastating phone call: our daughter was having trouble breathing, and an ambulance had been called.
+My father rushed to the sitter’s house and rode with her to the children’s emergency room.
+I left work at a nearby hospital and raced to meet them.

-On arrival to the children’s emergency room, things were much worse than the scenarios playing out in my mind.
-No parent, or medical professional for that matter, can ever be prepared to see a child near death.
-Doctors and nurses were struggling diligently to save her life.
-Asyln’s body temperature had reached 106 degrees.
-She had suffered brain damage from lack of oxygen after being left alone in a car on an 85 degree day.
-She was later transferred to the pediatric intensive care unit.
-After two days of blood transfusions, tests and medications, our baby lost her fight.
+What I saw when I arrived was worse than anything I had imagined.
+Doctors and nurses were working desperately to save her.
+Aslyn’s body temperature had reached 106 degrees.
+She had suffered irreversible brain damage from lack of oxygen after being left alone in a vehicle on an 85-degree day.
+She was later transferred to the pediatric intensive care unit, where she fought for her life.
+After two days of blood transfusions, tests, and medications, our baby girl lost her fight.

 Please consider making a donation in honor of Aslyn to help Kids and Car Safety save children’s lives: